ENTOMOGRAPHIES

 3′ 16″

-Ornithographies arises from concern for capturing those unnoticed moments and from the interest in questioning the limits of human perception.
+Ornithographies arises from a concern for capturing those unnoticed moments and from an interest in questioning the limits of human perception.

-This project focuses on birds, in order to capture in a single time frame, the shapes they generate when flying, making visible the invisible.
-Is a balance between art and science; a nature-based dissemination project and a visual poetry exercise but above all, an invitation to perceive the world with the same curious and innocent look of the child we once were.
+This project focuses on birds, capturing in a single time frame the shapes they generate when flying, making visible the invisible.
+It is a balance between art and science: a nature-based project and a visual poetry exercise, but above all an invitation to perceive the world with fresh eyes.
+The soundtrack was generated from the waveforms of the birds that appear in the film.